Josephine Bell (1897 - 1987) Pseudonym of Doris Bell Collier Ball. Bell was born in

 Julian Symons (1912-1994) British author of mysteries, poetry, biographies, and

 Ellis Peters (1913 - 1995) Pseudonym of Edith Pargeter.
-Ellis Peters was the author of the Brother Cadfael novels.
+Ellis Peters wrote 90 books but it was only with the publication of the Brother Cadfael novels that she achieved wide spread recognition.
+The first Cadfael novel A Morbid Taste for Bones was published in 1977.

-Edith Pargeter - A biography and bibliography by Literary Heritage West Midlands.
+Edith Pargeter - A biography by Paul White for Dawley Heritage.

 Edmund Crispin (1921 - 1978).
 Crispin is the pen name of Robert Bruce Montgomery.
 His series mysteries featuring